 20. Virtual Assistant

-A virtual assistant (VA) is someone who provides administrative, secretarial, or other support services to clients remotely.
-This is a great option for real estate agents who want to work from home and have some extra time on their hands.
+A virtual assistant (VA) provides administrative, secretarial, or other support services to clients remotely.
+This is a great option for real estate agents who have some extra time on their hands and want to work from home.

 21. Online Surveys

-While it doesn’t require any real estate experience or expertise, taking online surveys is one of the most popular side hustles out there.
+While it doesn’t require any real estate experience or expertise, taking online surveys is one of the most popular side hustles.

-There are a number of websites and apps that allow you to take online surveys for cash or other rewards.
+Several websites and apps allow you to take online surveys for cash or other rewards.
 Some of the most popular platforms are:

-Taking online surveys definitely won’t make you rich, but it’s a very flexible way to make up to a few hundred dollars of extra cash per month.
-If you want to maximize the amount you can make with surveys, sign up for several different survey websites to increase the number of opportunities that are available to you.
+Online surveys won’t make you rich, but it’s a very flexible way to make up to a few hundred dollars of extra cash per month.
+To maximize the amount you can make with surveys, sign up for several different survey websites to increase the number of available opportunities.

 Final Thoughts on Side Hustles for Real Estate Agents